When Should You Plant Apple Trees This Season?

 Springtime is the ideal answer.
 Your tree is just starting to wake up from its dormancy period.
 As the tree gets ready to bloom and grow leaves, it will naturally be ready to spread out roots, take up nutrients, and settle into its new home.

 If you live in an area with very mild winters – the southern states or the Pacific northwest – you can get away with planting in the fall.
 This only works if your area doesn’t experience below-freezing winters.
 If you’re at all in doubt, spring planting is always the best option.
+Spring planted trees tend to yield fruits quicker than those planted in fall.

 You may wonder if you must wait until after your last frost date to plant your tree.
 It’s a great question because most other garden veggies or flowers have that requirement.